 - RTO transfer papers along with Form 28, 29, 30 and 35.

-Next, one should also acquire a no- trace report which has to be obtained from the police station which says that in case of a car theft, the vehicle has not been traced.
-Without this report, it is unlikely a accident claim would be accepted and it takes about a month from the incident for the police to conduct the necessary investigation and make a report.
+Next, one should also acquire a no-trace report which has to be obtained from the police station which says that in case of car theft, the vehicle has not been traced.
+Without this report, it is unlikely an accident would be accepted and it takes about a month from the incident for the police to conduct the necessary investigation and make a report.

 Once the insurer has been informed, they will employ their own investigators to look into the matter.
 They will collect the relevant documents from their side and the investigation can take anywhere between 60 to 90 days.
 In case of an accident, they will also acquire the CCTV footage to determine whether the accident was the driver’s fault or not.
 It is important to remain calm and them cooperate with the investigation in every manner so that the claim can be successfully made after the completion of the procedure.
 It could take up to 90 days for the insurance company to generate the Insured Declared Value of the car and so the total procedure could take about three to four months.